-Next up was a short drive to Cosanti—the gallery, studio, and shop of Italian-American architect (and former student of Frank Lloyd Wright) Paolo Soleri.
+Next up was a short drive to Cosanti.
+This is the gallery, studio, and shop of Italian-American architect (and former student of Frank Lloyd Wright) Paolo Soleri.

-Here at Cosanti, they still make Soleri’s famous bronze bells in some of the most interesting studio space I’ve ever seen.
+Here at Cosanti, they still make Soleri’s famous bronze bells in some seriously interesting studio space.

-We got to tour the studio and watch as the crew went through the process of pouring the molten bronze into the molds.
+We got to tour the studio and watch the crew go through the process of pouring molten bronze into the molds.
 It was interesting and terrifying all the same.
 I thought for sure someone was gonna lose a hand.
 And, somehow, that someone was gonna be me.

-Postino is housed inside a former bank (and if you know me at all, you know I love restaurants that used to be banks) and decorated floor to ceiling in one dude’s collection of matchbooks from around the world.
+After an intriguing art tour, we headed back towards Old Town Scottsdale for lunch at Postino.
+This cool restaurant is housed inside a former bank and decorated floor to ceiling in one dude’s collection of matchbooks from around the world.
 I realize there’s a lot going on in that sentence—just roll with it.

 Everything I had at Postino was delicious—I mean, everything!
-The crispy cauliflower, what I’m calling the Bruschetta Flight, the French onion soup, and the prosciutto + brie panini… shut up, art tours make me hungry.
+The crispy cauliflower, the Bruschetta Flight, the French onion soup, and the prosciutto + brie panini.
+Shut up; art tours make me hungry.